This advanced writing course will:

 For anyone whose job responsibilities include frequent writing about complex issues for a variety of readers, the task is never easy.
 Rules and stylistic preferences regularly change, yet most workplace writers haven’t thought about grammar and usage standards since they were in school.
 The purpose of this advanced course is to expose experienced writers to information that may contradict some of the hard and fast rules they learned as students.

-Unlike many of Business Training Works’ other writing courses, this one relies exclusively on the participants’ documents as well as their organization’s preferred style guide and style sheet if these resources are available.
+Unlike many of Business Training Works’ other writing courses, this one relies exclusively on the participants’ documents.
+The facilitator will also use the organization’s preferred style guide and style sheet if those resources are available.

 At this program’s conclusion, participants should be able to:

 - Explain the differences between academic and workplace writing.

 - Define the five Cs writers should strive for in their texts.